 With hot weather comes the urge to drink iced coffees.
-While Cold Brew and Flash Brew both require water, ground coffee, and ice, they work quite differently and have their respective benefits depending on the circumstances.
+While brewing Cold Brew and Flash Brew both require water, ground coffee, and ice, they give quite different results and have their respective advantages depending on the circumstances.
 We offer you an overview of their particularities.

 Two preparation techniques

-The preparation ofFlash Brew, also called Japanese iced coffee, involves chilling the beverage over ice cubes.
+The preparation ofFlash Brew, also called Japanese iced coffee, involves gradually cooling the beverage over ice cubes.
 It can be prepared using an infusion cone, a Chemex or an Aeropress.
-Regardless of the device, we use the same brewing method as usual, replacing part of the water (either a third or a half) with ice cubes placed at the bottom of your container.
-The coffee brewed with hot water lands on the ice cubes which cool it in real time.
+Regardless of the device, we use the same infusion method as usual by replacing part of the water (either a third or a half) with ice cubes placed at the bottom of your container.
+The coffee infused with hot water lands on the ice cubes which cool it in real time.

 On each occasion, his method

-The Cold Brew method allows you to brew more coffee at a time.
-We store the coffee concentrate in the refrigerator for up to two weeks so we can use it whenever we want.
+The Cold Brew method makes it possible to brew a higher amount of coffee at a time.
+We keep the coffee concentrate in the refrigerator for up to two weeks so that we can use it whenever we want.
 Some will even freeze it in small portions.
-The Cold Brew technique allows you to stock up while coffee made with the Flash Brew method is meant to be enjoyed as soon as the brew is finished.
+The Cold Brew technique allows for stocking up while coffee prepared with the Flash Brew method is meant to be enjoyed as soon as the brew is complete.

 One of the peculiarities in the preparation of Cold Brew is the use of cold water to make the infusion.
 Low temperature water extracts flavors more slowly than hot water.
-The result is a smoother and more caffeinated coffee, without acidity and without bitterness.
-In such a context, the subtleties of the grain fail to express themselves optimally.
+This produces a softer and more caffeinated coffee, without acidity and bitterness.
+In such a context, the subtleties of the grain are not able to express themselves optimally.
 Conversely, since the Flash Brew method involves infusing the coffee with hot water, it helps retain the more delicate flavors.
-We can thus taste, in the same way as with hot coffee, the peculiarities of the bean (the effects of variety, terroir and post-harvest treatment on taste).
-This is why we generally recommend using this method the Flash Brew for your light roasts and the Cold Brew technique for your coffees with a sharper profile.c.
+We can thus taste, in the same way as with a hot coffee, the particularities of the bean (the effects of the variety, the terroir and the post-harvest treatment on the taste).
+It is for this reason that we generally recommend using this method, the Flash Brew for your light roasts and the Cold Brew technique, for your coffees with a more frank profile.c.

-If you want to taste those prepared by roasters here and elsewhere, at Société des Cafés you will find both cans of Cold Brew and Flash Brew to drink on your patio or in the parks.
-If you rather want to make it home from a specialty coffee, some have more suitable profiles, do not hesitate to ask us for advice.
-Plus, if you have a bit older coffee, it will make a great cold brew candidate for testing.
+If you want to taste those prepared by roasters from here and elsewhere, you will find at the Société des Cafés both cans of Cold Brew and Flash Brew to drink on your terrace or in the parks.
+If you prefer to make your own from a specialty coffee instead, some have more suitable profiles, do not hesitate to ask us for advice.
+Also, if you have coffee that's a bit older, it'll make a great candidate for Cold Brew testing.

-To prepare a coffee with the Cold Brew technique following a ratio of 1/15:
+To prepare a coffee with the Cold Brew technique according to a ratio of 1/15:

 - Coarsely grind 40 g of coffee.

-- In a French press or any other large container you have on hand (Masson jar, pitcher, etc.), add the ground coffee and 600 ml of filtered water at room temperature.
+- In a French press or any other large container you have on hand (Mason jar, pitcher, etc.), add the ground coffee and 600 ml of filtered water at room temperature.

 - Shake and close the container.
-Stir it occasionally when you see the beans rising to the surface for a better brew.
+Stir it occasionally when you see the grains come to the surface for a better infusion.

-- Let everything sit in the refrigerator for 24 to 36 hours.
+- Let everything rest in the refrigerator for 24 to 36 hours.

-- Filter the mixture (using your French press or a paper or cotton filter on a colander).
+- Strain the mixture (using your French press or a paper or cotton filter over a colander).

 - Enjoy with a few ice cubes.